spamgourmet/spamgourmet/docs/dev-notes.md

     make all

 to run the standard set of goals expected during development.
-If you have a container build then
+If you have a container built then

     make shell